 What Did the Lord Jesus Really Mean When He Said "It Is Finished" on the Cross?

 Christians believe that when thesaid "It is finished" on the cross, He was saying that God's work of saving mankind had been completed.
 So everyone feels certain that when the Lord returns, He won't have any more salvation work to do, but He'll just lift all believers up into the sky to meet the Lord, take us into heaven, and that'll be it.
 This is something that believers in the Lord firmly believe.
 That's why so many are always gazing at the sky, idly waiting for the Lord to take them straight up into His kingdom.
 But now the great disasters have arrived and most haven't seen the Lord's coming, so their faith is waning and they're feeling discouraged.
 Some even have doubts: Was the Lord's promise even real?
 Is He coming, or not?
 Actually, the Lord Jesus came back in secret as the Son of man a long time ago, expressing a lot of truths and doing the work of judgment beginning with the house of God.
-But most people aren't trying to listen for the voice of God or seeking to hear 's words to the churches, and they've been assuming all along that the Lord has to come on a cloud to take them into heaven, so they're missing the chance to welcome the Lord.
+But most people aren't trying to listen for the voice of God or seeking to hear the Holy Spirit's words to the churches, and they've been assuming all along that the Lord has to come on a cloud to take them into heaven, so they're missing the chance to welcome the Lord.
 That will be a lifelong regret.
 This may be very closely linked to how people interpret the Lord Jesus' words on the cross: "It is finished."

 Let's start with this.
 Why is it that so many believers think that the Lord Jesus saying "It is finished" meant that God's work to save mankind was done?
 Is there any biblical basis for this?
 Is this confirmed by the Holy Spirit?
 Did the Lord ever say that He wasn't going to perform any more work to save mankind?
 Has the Holy Spirit testified that these words were referring to God completing His work of salvation?
 We can say with certainty: No. So then, why does everyone define these words from the Lord Jesus as meaning thatwork was fully completed then?
 That's a little absurd, isn't it?
 Understanding God's words is no easy task.
 It says in 2 Peter 1:20, "Knowing this first, that no prophecy of the scripture is of any private interpretation."
 The consequences of interpreting the Scripture on your own are very serious.
 Think of the Pharisees— they personally interpreted the prophecies about the Messiah, and as a result, the Messiah came, and they saw that the Lord Jesus didn't fit with their interpretations.
 So they condemned His work and even had Him crucified.
 They faced very serious consequences.
 This directly led to them being damned by the Lord Jesus.
 They were cursed!